openhab/openhab-docs/_addons_bindings/autelis/readme.md

 ## Auto Discovery

-The binding will automatically discover Autelis controllers using UPNP.
+The binding will automatically discover Autelis controllers using UPnP.
 If found it will try and connect with the factory default username and password.

 ## Binding Configuration